What you need to do to work and operate in the aviation industry after the UK leaves the EU.

 Sign up for email alerts to get the latest information.

 Requirements for aviation businesses operating in Europe after the UK leaves the EU

-From 29 March 2019, the UK Civil Aviation Authority (CAA) will take over many functions currently performed by the European Aviation Safety Agency (EASA) in relation to aviation safety approvals and certifications.
+When the UK leaves the EU, the UK Civil Aviation Authority (CAA) will take over many functions currently performed by the European Aviation Safety Agency (EASA) in relation to aviation safety approvals and certifications.

 Aviation personnel safety licences